wikimedia/operations-software-netbox/docs/development/application-registry.md

 This store maintains all registered items for plugins, such as navigation menus, template extensions, etc.

+### `request_processors`

+A list of context managers to invoke when processing a request e.g. in middleware or when executing a background job.
+Request processors can be registered with the `@register_request_processor` decorator.

 ### `search`

 A dictionary mapping each model (identified by its app and label) to its search index class, if one has been registered for it.